CEINMS-RT/ReadTheDocs/docs/source/index.rst

 Welcome
 =======

-Welcome to CEINMS, the software for neuromusculoskeletal modeling.
+Welcome to CEINMS-RT, the software for neuromusculoskeletal modeling.

 .. note::